numical/ubibot/README.md

 ### core packages
 * [@numical/ubibot-core](packages/ubibot-core/README.md): the core 'engine' and utility functions or ubibot;
 * [@numical/ubibot-test](packages/ubibot-test/README.md): Ubibot is friendly but serious - testing is a first-class concern for the framework;
-* [@numical/ubibot-utils](packages/ubibot-utils/README.md): general utilities to support the framework.

 ### build packages
-* [@numical/ubibot-webapp-generator](packages/ubibot-webapp-generator/README.md): a dev tool to build a hosting web app for an Ubibot implementation - see [@numical/webbot](packages/webbot/README.md) for any example of usage
+* [@numical/ubibot-webapp](packages/ubibot-webapp/README.md): a dev tool to build a hosting web app for an Ubibot implementation - see [@numical/webbot](packages/webbot/README.md) for any example of usage

+## todos
+1. split core to engine and util
+1. add clean end to conversations
+1. allow config info for start & build scripts